korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 To understand hashing in Java, I think it helps to first understand the equality of objects.
-I've touched on this in previous lectures, but now I want to be sure you thoroughly understand this subject because it matters when dealing with any hashed collections.
+I've touched on this in previous sections, but now I want to be sure you thoroughly understand this subject because it matters when dealing with any hashed collections.
 There are two methods on **java.util.Object** that all objects inherit.